Péter Lévai: Academic career

 From 1994, he was a senior research fellow at MTA KFKI RMKI, and from 1999 to 2010 he was a scientific advisor.

 In 1999 he was awarded a doctorate by the Hungarian Academy of Sciences, and in 2000 he habilitated and became a private lecturer at ELTE.

-Since 2005, he has been the leader of the Hungarian ALICE group in the high-energy experiment at European Organization for Nuclear Research.
+From 2005 to 2012, he was the leader of the Hungarian ALICE group in the high-energy experiment at European Organization for Nuclear Research.
 From 2010 to 2011, he was deputy director of the MTA KFKI, and in 2011 he became research professor.
-Since 2012, he has been Director General of the Wigner Research Centre for Physics.
+Since 2012, he has been Director General of the HUN-REN Wigner Research Centre for Physics.
 In 2010, he was elected a Corresponding Member of the MTA, and in 2016, he was elected a Full Member.

 He specializes in nuclear physics, with research interests in the theoretical and experimental study of the strong interaction between elementary particles and the properties of strongly interacting matter, as well as heavy ion collisions.

 He is a member of the European Academy of Sciences and Arts and the Academia Europaea.